openforis/sepal-doc/docs/source/team/style_guide.rst

 Use sentence case (i.e. capitals only for the initial letter of the phrase and any proper nouns), except when mirroring appearance of text in the SEPAL interface.

     **Example**
-    Area of interest selection
+    **Area of interest selection**
-    """"""""""""""""""""""""""
     The area of interest (AOI) is the first mandatory input in the majority of SEPAL modules.

-Quotation marks
-^^^^^^^^^^^^^^^

-Use double quotation marks for direct quotes (e.g. for the text displayed in an error message).

-    **Example**
-    If the following error message is displayed, continue to Step 2: "Can't open file.
-No such file or directory."

 Bold
 ^^^^

-Use bold formatting for the names of elements in the SEPAL interface.
+Use bold formatting for the names of elements in the SEPAL interface, or emphasis.

     **Example**
     Select **Export**.